lkodinsson/MARS/Fantasy/Spells.md

 **Duration:** 5 minutes (concentration)
 **Resist:** Willpower

 Increase or decrease the size category of a creature or object.
-You may change the size an additional size category by raising mana cost by 1 and difficulty by 2 for each category after the first.
+You may change the size an additional size category by raising the focus cost by 1 and difficulty by 2 for each category after the first.
 Changing the size category of a creature also modifies its stats.
 It will receive +1 Strength per increase or -1 Strength per decrease, as well as -1 Dexterity per two increases (rounded up) or +1 Dexterity per two decreases (rounded up).

 For example: If your target was Medium sized and you increased it to Huge (three size increases) it would get +3 Strength and -2 Dexterity.
-This would cost 4 mana with a difficulty of 14.
+This would cost 4 focus with a difficulty of 14.

 ***Graze:*** Lasts for half the duration, applying one size category change less (to a minimum of one size category).

 ## Animal Form

 **Specializations:** Animism (Bonus: Practiced (r8))
-**Difficulty:** 10 (Hard)
+**Difficulty:** 10 (Moderate)

-**Mana Cost:** 2
+**Focus Cost:** 2
 **Action Speed:** Standard

 **Target:** Self
 **Duration:** 24 hours (concentration)

 You take the form of any animal you can imagine.
 Specifically, you transform into any beast type creature.
-For each size category that beast has in difference to yours, increase the mana cost of this spell by 1 and the difficulty by 2.
+For each size category that beast has in difference to yours, increase the focus cost of this spell by 1 and the difficulty by 2.
 Additionally, if that creature is a magical beast, treat that as an additional difference in size in terms of calculating the cost and difficulty.

-For example: If you are a Medium sized creature and you wanted to transform into a bear, which is a Very Large beast, it would cost you 4 mana with a difficulty of 14.
+For example: If you are a Medium sized creature and you wanted to transform into a bear, which is a Very Large beast, it would cost you 4 focus with a difficulty of 14.
 This would change your strength to r16+3 and your dexterity to r14-1, even if they were higher.
 Your movement speed would also change to 14m.

 While transformed, your physical primary stats (Strength and Dexterity) temporarily become that of the chosen beast.
 As this is a temporary change, your resource stats are not affected, but you will use your transformed Strength and Dexterity values when making rolls (such as when rolling deflection, evasion, fortitude, and willpower).